elmtree-askmo/cloudcannon-app/content/learn/physics/how-does-the-concept-of-force-relate-to-the-conservation-of-angular-momentum.md

 seo:
   title: QuickTakes | Physics
   page_description: >-
-    This content explains how force is connected to the conservation of angular momentum through torque and Newton's laws of motion, illustrating this relationship with examples from classical mechanics.
+    This content explains how the concept of force is related to the conservation of angular momentum through torque and Newton's laws, highlighting their interconnectedness in classical mechanics.
   page_keywords: >-
-    force, conservation of angular momentum, torque, Newton's laws, classical mechanics, rotational motion, moment of inertia, ice skater, external torque, gravitational forces
+    force, conservation of angular momentum, torque, Newton's laws, classical mechanics, net torque, rate of change, linear momentum, closed system, moment of inertia, rotational speed, ice skater, physical concepts
 author: QuickTakes
 question: >-
     How does the concept of force relate to the conservation of angular momentum?
 answer: >-
     The concept of force is intricately related to the conservation of angular momentum through the principles of torque and Newton's laws of motion.
-In classical mechanics, the relationship between torque ($\tau$) and angular momentum ($L$) is given by the equation:\n\n$$\n\tau = \frac{dL}{dt}\n$$\n\nThis equation states that the net torque acting on an object is equal to the rate of change of its angular momentum.
-When no external torque acts on a system, the angular momentum remains constant, which is the essence of the law of conservation of angular momentum.
-This can be expressed mathematically as:\n\n$$\n\frac{dL}{dt} = 0\n$$\n\nThis means that if the net external torque is zero, the angular momentum of the system does not change over time.\n\nFor example, consider an ice skater who pulls in her arms while spinning.
-As she reduces her moment of inertia, her rotational speed increases to conserve angular momentum.
-The forces acting on her skates create negligible torque due to the low friction with the ice, allowing her to maintain a constant angular momentum throughout the spin.\n\nIn another scenario, the gravitational forces acting on a rotating cloud of gas and dust in space cause it to contract, leading to an increase in its rotation rate.
-This phenomenon is also a direct consequence of the conservation of angular momentum, as the system's total angular momentum remains constant despite changes in its shape and size.\n\nIn summary, the relationship between force and the conservation of angular momentum is governed by the principles of torque and Newton's laws, illustrating how forces can influence rotational motion while adhering to the conservation laws that are fundamental to physics.
+In classical mechanics, the relationship between torque ($\tau$) and angular momentum ($L$) is expressed by the equation:\n\n$$\n\text{net } \tau = \frac{dL}{dt}\n$$\n\nThis equation indicates that the net torque acting on a system is equal to the rate of change of angular momentum.
+This is analogous to the relationship between force ($F$) and linear momentum ($p$), which is given by:\n\n$$\nF = \frac{dp}{dt}\n$$\n\nIn both cases, the conservation laws apply: angular momentum is conserved when there is no net external torque acting on a system, just as linear momentum is conserved when there is no net external force.
+Specifically, the law of conservation of angular momentum states that if the net external torque acting on a system is zero, the total angular momentum of that system remains constant:\n\n$$\n\frac{d\vec{L}}{dt} = 0\n$$\n\nThis means that in a closed system, particles can exchange angular momentum among themselves, but the total angular momentum remains unchanged.
+For example, when an ice skater pulls in their arms while spinning, they reduce their moment of inertia, which results in an increase in their rotational speed, demonstrating the conservation of angular momentum.\n\nIn summary, the concept of force relates to the conservation of angular momentum through the fundamental principles of torque and the laws of motion, highlighting the interconnectedness of these physical concepts.
 subject: Physics
 file_name: how-does-the-concept-of-force-relate-to-the-conservation-of-angular-momentum.md
 url: /learn/physics/questions/how-does-the-concept-of-force-relate-to-the-conservation-of-angular-momentum
 score: -1.0
 related_article1:
-    id: 111800
+    id: 63343
     title: >-
-        How do mathematical models help in predicting physical phenomena?
+        What is the significance of the Euclidean method in modern physics?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-mathematical-models-help-in-predicting-physical-phenomena
+    url: /learn/mathematics/questions/what-is-the-significance-of-the-euclidean-method-in-modern-physics
 related_article2:
-    id: 111788
+    id: 63329
     title: >-
-        What is the significance of force and equal areas in physics?
+        Can you describe the Euclidean method and its impact on physics?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/what-is-the-significance-of-force-and-equal-areas-in-physics
+    url: /learn/mathematics/questions/can-you-describe-the-euclidean-method-and-its-impact-on-physics
 related_article3:
-    id: 111806
+    id: 63342
     title: >-
-        How do consequential statements in physics derive from fundamental principles?
+        How do Newton's Laws apply to everyday life?
     subject: Physics
-    url: /learn/physics/questions/how-do-consequential-statements-in-physics-derive-from-fundamental-principles
+    url: /learn/physics/questions/how-do-newtons-laws-apply-to-everyday-life
 related_article4:
-    id: 111813
+    id: 63331
     title: >-
-        What are some key differences between the Babylonian and Euclidean methods in physics?
+        What is the principle of conservation of angular momentum and its importance in physics?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-some-key-differences-between-the-babylonian-and-euclidean-methods-in-physics
-related_article5:
-    id: 111794
-    title: >-
-        How does the law of gravitation demonstrate the relationship between physics and mathematics?
     subject: Physics
-    url: /learn/physics/questions/how-does-the-law-of-gravitation-demonstrate-the-relationship-between-physics-and-mathematics
+    url: /learn/physics/questions/what-is-the-principle-of-conservation-of-angular-momentum-and-its-importance-in-physics
 ---

 &nbsp;